Development Centre Weissach: the heart of Porsche

 Keeping the mules in the barn – prototype parking garage: up to 255 vehicles in varying degrees of camouflage find protection from prying eyes.

 The oldest of these parking garages is right next to the main gate of the Development Centre.
 It has 255 spots on eight levels, but that's not sufficient.
 An equally protected multi-story parking garage in the neighbouring community of Hemmingen provides an additional 120 spots.
 Even that is too few: a new prototype parking garage is in operation since January 2021.
-It has 1,150 spaces over 15 levels and approximately 400 charging points.
-This will create capacity for presentation areas on the Weissach parking decks for engineers to use for commissioning examinations or testing approvals.
+It has 1,150 spaces over 15 levels and approximately 400 charging points and therefore has sufficient capacity.
 When pre-series vehicles, the most advanced development vehicles, have completed their demanding journeys, other assignments often await them, such as use as a unit carrier for subsequent developments.

 Motor sport